1. You say goodbye to 'cheap money'

 Is there a chance you may one day want to move out and rent the place to someone else?
 In that case, you wouldn't want to rush to get out from under your loan.

-It's likely a tenant's monthly payment would more than cover your monthly house payment.
-So, you could move out and continue to enjoy the benefits of owning the home — while letting someone else pick up the cost!
+It's likely a tenant's monthly payment would more than cover your monthly mortgage payment.
+So, you could move out and continue to enjoy the benefits of owning the home — while letting someone else pick up the cost.